5-choosability of graphs with crossings far apart: Near-planar graphs

-\begin{theorem} Let $G$ be a graph drawn in the plane, $P$ a path of length at most three contained in the boundary of the outer face $F$ of\/ $\cal G$ and $L$ a list assignment for $G$.
-Suppose that there exist sets $N\subseteq V(G)$ and $M\subseteq E(G)$ such that $L$ is $(P, N, M)$-valid and the drawing of $G$ is $(P,N,M)$-distant.
-If \begin{itemize} \item[\rm (O)] every obstruction in $G$ is $L$-colorable, \end{itemize} then $G$ is $L$-colorable. \end{theorem}

-Before giving the proof of this statement, let us give a quick outline.
+Let us now give a quick outline of the proof of Theorem~\ref{thm-maingen}; we work out all the details in the following section.
 Essentially, we follow the proof of Theorem~\ref{thm-basic}.
 First, we show that the outer face of a hypothetical minimal counterexample $G$ has no chords and then we also restrict its $2$-chords.
 This is somewhat more complicated due to the presence of crossings and the condition (O).
 Next, we find the set $X$ and its partial coloring $\vf$ defined in the same way as in the proof of Theorem~\ref{thm-basic}, and use it to construct the graph $G'$ with the list assignment $L'$.
 By the minimality of $G$, we conclude that $G'$ violates one of the assumptions of the theorem.
-A straightforward case analysis shows that (O) holds, and the conditions (S), (P) and (T) follow in the same way as in the proof of Theorem~\ref{thm-basic}; but (M), (N) and (C) can be violated in ways which do not enable us to obtain a contradiction directly.
+A straightforward case analysis shows that (O) holds, the definition of the rank function ensures that (D) holds, and the conditions (S), (P) and (T) follow in the same way as in the proof of Theorem~\ref{thm-basic}; but (M), (N) and (C) can be violated in ways which do not enable us to obtain a contradiction directly.
 However, we observe that in such a case, there is a special subgraph $S$ near to $X$.
 In this situation, we apply the symmetric argument on the other side of the path $P$, and obtain another set $X'$ and a special subgraph $S'$ close to it.
 By the distance condition, we have $S=S'$, and thus there exists a short path from $X$ to $X'$ passing through $S$.
 In this situation, we consider all the possible combinations of $X$, $X'$ and their positions relatively to $S$, and obtain a contradiction similarly to the way we deal with $2$-chords.

 Let us note that the assumption (C) is a product of a somewhat delicate tradeoff.
 We believe the claim still essentially holds even without this assumption, and avoiding it would greatly reduce the number of possible bad cases and simplify the last part of the proof.
 However, the list of obstructions in (O) would be significantly larger, making the first part of the proof longer and more complicated.
 Moreover, if we omit (C) completely, then there exists an obstruction with a precolored path of length one (see Figure~\ref{fig-needc}(a)), which would be a major problem (we could not easily get rid of chords of $F$).
 One could consider excluding Figure~\ref{fig-needc}(a) by forbidding vertices with lists of sizes three or four joined by a crossed edge.
 This would still simplify the last part of the proof a lot.
 However, in addition to having more than 10 new obstructions, we do not see a way how to reduce the $2$-chord depicted in Figure~\ref{fig-needc}(b), which would need to be dealt with somehow.